 - Stress management practices (e.g., meditation or mindfulness)

-By giving equal attention to recovery as you do to training, you’ll be better equipped to handle the intense demands of your periodization plan and emerge stronger on the other side.
+By giving recovery the same level of attention as you give to training, you’ll be better prepared to handle the intense demands of your periodization plan and come out stronger on the other side.

 Periodization for Different Sports: Tailoring Your Approach